C0PEP0D/otto/README.md

 ### Pre-trained RL policies

+***TODO: this part is in construction (current pre-trained model is just for testing that the script runs, actual pre-trained models will be added soon)***

 A collection of pre-trained models are provided in the `zoo` directory accessible from the root of the package.
 Models are saved in the `models` directory and corresponding parameter files are in the `parameters` directory.
 Pre-trained models are named `zoo_model_i` where i is an integer.